 I do not know its origin and why it is called “Ching Ling Coin Box“.

-To the Westerners, the name “Ching Ling” is synonymous with almost anything Chinese.
+To the Westerners, the name or the sound of “Ching Ling” is synonymous with almost anything Chinese.

 There is even a vintage Chinese checker game called “Ching Ling Chinese Checker“.